lluttrell/ASP.NET-CORE---REST-API-Sample/README.md

 3) Missing end-points / methods.
 4) No authentication / authorization.
 5) Missing API documentation.
+6) No API versioning.
-6) Semi-modular.
+7) Semi-modular.
-7) Uses .NET CORE 2.2 which is deprecated.
+8) Uses .NET CORE 2.2 which is deprecated.
 Should migrate to .NET CORE 3.X.

+For further information about REST API standards, check this site: [https://restfulapi.net/](https://restfulapi.net/).

 ## Getting Started